We may receive compensation when you click on links to products from our partners.

 The first and most important thing is to make sure that you are properly qualified and that you’ve achieved this through a reputable company.
 The minimum requirement is the 120 hrs TEFL qualification.
 Do not be tempted to cut corners and go with a cheaper company simply because it’s cheaper because these outfits are usually not recognised by employers because they lack the appropriate accreditation.
 If you go with one of those courses then you might as well give up completely.

-If you’re a mature student, brand new to the teaching world, and studying for your TEFL qualification then make sure you prepare yourself for in-depth learning and quite intensive training; things like:
+If you’re a mature student, brand new to the teaching world, and studying for your TEFL qualification then make sure you prepare yourself for in-depth

 - Class discussions among multiple students

 - Be prepared to concentrate during long lessons